feast

 For the Practitioner

 The feast of the Transfiguration invites the practitioner to ask: what would I see if the eyes of my nous were truly open?
-What would be revealed in the ordinary face of daily life if I could perceive the divine energies that permeate all of creation?

 Maximos the Confessor's teaching on the logoi — the divine words in every created thing — is Transfiguration theology applied to the whole cosmos.
-The divine light that shone from Christ is the light that is always, in some sense, shining through the fabric of created reality, available to the purified eye.
+The divine light that shone from Christ is the light that is always, in some sense, shining through the fabric of created reality.
+Available to the purified eye.

 The feast does not promise that we will all have spectacular mystical experiences.
 It promises something more demanding and more generous: that the direction of the entire spiritual life, faithfully followed, is toward seeing what was seen on the mountain.
 That the light is real.
 That we were made for it.